 A roughness length is also required to characterize the environment of the industrial plants.
 It is obvious that such conditions cannot be translated easily to a 3D model approach.

 Having in mind that velocity and turbulent inlet profile is one of the key parameters, the homogenization of the inflow boundary conditions is still an open issue.
-The relation between Pasquill classes and tridimensional inflow boundary conditions is difficult to establish because the classes of Pasquill represent a broad variety of possible states of the atmosphere, as illustrated by the well-known diagram of Golder [17]).
+The relation between Pasquill classes and tridimensional inflow boundary conditions is difficult to establish because the classes of Pasquill represent a broad variety of possible states of the atmosphere, as illustrated by the well-known diagram of Golder [24]).
 Few approaches have been proposed to make the link between atmospheric flow input data, such as Pasquill class and input data for CFD models.
-However, it can be mentioned some approaches intended for RANS approach ([56],[57]).
+However, it can be mentioned some approaches intended for RANS approach ([27],[28]), briefly described as below

-In the French guide for atmospheric dispersion modelling [57], a specific method was proposed, mainly for RANS simulations.
-This method consists, first, in representing the wind profile thanks to the Gryning description [58] that links the velocity profile to the Monin length.
-There is no bijection between Pasquill stability classes and the Monin length and a user choice is required [59] for a given roughness, especially for classes A and F. From toxic emission assessment to term source implementation
+In the French guide for atmospheric dispersion modelling [27], a specific method was proposed, mainly for RANS simulations.
+This method consists in representing the wind profile thanks to the Gryning description [29] that links the velocity profile to the Monin Obukhov length for extending profiles beyond the surface boundary layer.
+There is, unfortunately, no bijection between Pasquill stability classes and the Monin Obukhov length and a user choice is required [30] for a given roughness, especially for classes A and F. This leads to an iterative calculation to estimate the friction velocity near the ground, u*0 that matches with required wind module at height reference.
+The hypothesis of local friction velocity [25] was considered consistently with wind profile formulation.
+Knowing the velocity profile, it is then possible to build the kinetic turbulent energy and dissipation profiles, based on the equilibrium hypothesis [31].
+Having built the turbulent profile, turbulent characteristics are known, especially the typical turbulent length scales that made it possible to build the required data for LES profiles.
+Obviously for experimental comparison when all these parameters are available, the data pre-processing needs less complexity.

+Even though wind and turbulence profiles are used as input profiles for CFD codes, they may be modified along a flat, unobstructed domain when the equilibrium state is reached by the code.
+Indeed, a previous study has demonstrated [32] the difficulties for RANS CFD models to maintain the ABL profiles along a domain longer than ~1000 m [32].
+In addition to the difficulties associated with the wall functions model [33], the difficulty of performing an inlet profile consistent with the turbulence model is still an issue open issue when users have to demonstrate the capability of the RANS CFD code to maintain a steady wind and turbulence profile along a flat, unobstructed domain.
+This demonstration is considered as a requirement by practice guidelines [27].
+This unresolved problem for RANS and LES CFD code should drive research.

+From toxic emission assessment to term source implementation